sabrown1016/substack-downloader/README.md

 ## Disclaimer

 This tool is for personal archiving purposes only.
-Please respect the copyright of the authors and do not undistribute paid content.
+Please respect the copyright of the authors and do not redistribute paid content.